Republicans make last-ditch request for Biden to testify as impeachment inquiry winds down

 The chairman of the House Oversight and Accountability Committee, Republican Rep. James Comer, made a last-ditch push at Wednesday's hearing, announcing he will seek testimony from Biden himself, saying the Democratic president was either "complicit or incompetent" in his son Hunter Biden's business dealings.
 It's highly unlikely Biden would appear before the committee.

+The White House told Republicans to "move on" saying there are "real issues" Americans want to be addressed.

+“This is a sad stunt at the end of a dead impeachment,” spokesman Ian Sams said.
+“Call it a day, pal.”

-But having produced with no hard evidence of presidential wrongdoing it's clear the lengthy GOP impeachment inquiry is all but coming to a close.
-Seeking testimony from the president would be a possible final act.
-Comer has indicated rather than drawing up articles of impeachment against Biden, he is eyeing potential criminal referrals of the family to the Justice Department, a largely symbolic move.
+Having produced with no hard evidence of presidential wrongdoing it's clear the lengthy GOP impeachment inquiry is all but coming to a close.
+Seeking testimony from the president is a possible final act.
+Rather than drawing up articles of impeachment against Biden, Comer is eyeing potential criminal referrals of the family to the Justice Department, a largely symbolic move.

 The committee’s top Democrat, Rep. Jamie Raskin of Maryland, said the Republicans have turned the investigation into a “laughing stock” and the “comedy of errors” of the Biden impeachment inquiry is finally “crashing to an end.”